lngnmn2/planC/docs/readings.md

 *Every Monad defines and implicit abstraction barrier* (using Kleisli arrows, which we call `return` or &ldquo;lifting&rdquo; in general), but his is another story, this time by me.

 [The Architecture Of Complexity (Herbert A. Simon, 1962)](https://faculty.sites.iastate.edu/tesfatsi/archive/tesfatsi/ArchitectureOfComplexity.HSimon1962.pdf)

+<a id="orgabb897b"></a>

+# Discrete-time signal processing (Alan V. Oppenheim)

+The most dense books, but the fundamental concepts and proven techniques has to be extracted from them.

+This is the essence of learning &#x2013; to extract the right understanding from poorly written books.

+<a id="org162fe12"></a>

+# Time series

+Very difficult to find a definitive, conscise well-written non-bullshit book.

+My general heuristic is to look for something from the *MIT Press* first.